RosaDeSa/RosaDeSa/README.md

 # RosaDeSa

 ##                                           Hi there!
 I'm Rosa👋
-                                       I'm a PhD candidate in Computational and QUantitative biology 🧬
+                                       I'm a Postdoctoral researche with a PhD in Computational and QUantitative biology 🧬

 - 🔭 I developed Nextflow pipeline to detect germline/somatic mutations in target panel genes